 First, I suggest boiling the marinade before using it to remove impurities.

-I took the leftover marinade to Chicken Katsu Seasoning Broth for チキンカツ丼 Easy Crispy Chicken Katsu Don.
-It was delicious!
+I took the leftover soy marinade to Chicken Katsu Seasoning Broth for チキンカツ丼 Easy Crispy Chicken Katsu Don.
+It is one of my favorite ways to use up shoyu marinades!

 Instructions